Zerobeings/learn/README.md

 ## Seller

 ### Accept a Direct Listing Offer
-If you would like to accept an offer for a directlistings.
+If you would like to accept an offer for a direct listing.
 Navigate to the My Listings page and then to the My Listings Panel.
 Select the NFT you would like to accept an offer on.
 Connect your wallet and an "accept" button will appear.
 Click "accept" to accept the offer from the offering wallet address.

 <p align="center" width="100%">
     <img width="80%" src="images/acceptanoffer.gif">
 </p>

 ### Cancel Direct Listing
-To cancel a direct listing first a wallet must be connect and secondly a cancel transaction must be approved.
+To cancel a direct listing: first a wallet must be connected and secondly a cancel transaction must be approved.
 Only listings created by the wallet address that owns the NFT will be displayed.

 > Click "cancel" on the NFT listing you would like to cancel.
 Connect wallet & approve cancel transaction.